wesbos/es6-articles/39 - Getting Started with ESLint.md

 As you go back through your code, you'll be able to resolve each error reported by ESLint and make decisions on how to refactor your code.
 After each resolution, you'll be able to reduce your errors.

 By default, ESLint recommends against using stuff like `console.log`, which makes sense.
 However, we're saying, "It's fine that I'm using console, I know what I'm doing.
-I'll make sure that it take them out, or maybe I'll have another ESLint that that role will be set on development and not in production."
+I'll make sure that to take them out, or maybe I'll have another ESLint rule that will be set on development and not in production."

 But to turn it off, we can add custom rules to our `.eslintrc` file.

 Before we do that, how do you actually work with these rules?
 For `console.log`, the rule is `no-console`, which ESLint will tell us.

 So if we [check out the rule](http://eslint.org/docs/rules/no-console), spend some time reading why this rule is set.
 Don't just turn it off immediately because it's annoying and you think you're right.
 Maybe just spend some time and say, "Maybe I shouldn't be using this rule, or maybe I shouldn't be writing my code in this way.
 Why is this possibly bad?"